 , survivors demonstrate their past experiences in which they claim their roles as heroic victims instead of terrorists to create communal images as a response to the trauma of colonial violence.
 Zigzagging through history’s ghost notes, Unhistories

-interweaves fragmentary colonial archives, architectural and symbolic remnants from the past, mass grave sites, and the testimony of people who experienced and survived the war themselves.
+interweaves fragmentary colonial archives, architectural and symbolic remnants from the past, mass grave sites, and the testimonies of people who experienced and survived the war themselves.
 A visual historiography in which ambiguity, uncertainty and speculation are inherent to the retelling and reclaiming of unresolved historical narratives based on memory, photography and physical traces.

 on the Pan-African platform The Elephant: